PastelBelem8/t-few/README.md

 Assuming you have setup the project in the cluster, a standard way of running the experiments is through the scripts available at `~/my_project/t-few-master/bins`.
 All the scripts mentioned in this section refer to the fine-tuning of T0 3B models.

+#### Training / Running an experiment

+The following scripts are the ones responsible for creating the experiments.

+- `GEM-MT-few-shot-pretrained-3b-100k.sh` (and `GEM-SUMM-few-shot-pretrained-3b-100k`): the former runs the experiments for the MT task, whereas the latter runs the experiments for the summarization task.
+In order to run the MT script, you'll have to update the value of a configuration in the [MT script](https://github.com/PastelBelem8/t-few/blob/master/bin/GEM-MT-few-shot-pretrained-3b-100k.sh#L32), thus reflecting your own directory.
+In this case, we sugest you replace with `CONFIG_DATA_DIR=\"~/my_project/experiments/mt_data/preproc/${dataset}\"` (or the absolute version of the path if you prefer).
+Make sure that you keep the escaped quotes, so you don't get any errors in the parsing of the configurations.
+Similarly, if you run the SUMM script, you will have to update the `data_dir` configuration (either on the [config file](https://github.com/PastelBelem8/t-few/blob/master/configs/realsumm.json#L3) directly) or by overriding its value in the [script](https://github.com/PastelBelem8/t-few/blob/master/bin/GEM-SUMM-few-shot-pretrained-3b-100k.sh#L20) by adding the argument `data_dir=\"~/my_project/experiments/mt_data/preproc/${dataset}\"`.

+By default these scripts will run the experiments for $k=[128, 100, 64, 32, 16, 4, 2]$.
+You can adapt the script to run the number of shots you need.
+To run the script we use the command: `conda activate <CONDA_ENV> && cd ~/my_project/t-few-master && source ./bin/GEM-MT-few-shot-pretrained-3b-100k.sh <GPU_DEVICE> <SEED>`.
+The seed is used for setting training the model and for selecting the few-shot samples.
+However, you can specify different seeds if you so desire by changing the value of the configs: `few_shot_random_seed=${seed} seed=${seed}`

+**Note**: When running an experiment for the first time, a directory  `~/my_project/t-few-master/data/few_shot/<DATASET_NAME>/class_{N}` is created.
+There you'll find for each number of shot K and each seed S the json files `<K>_shot/<S>_seed.jsonl` with the information about the fewshot examples being used (and re-used if you re-run the same exact experiment) for fine-tuning!

 #### Evaluation

 We create the following evaluation scripts.